 In order to avoid high-risk triggers that may cause you to use again, make a preventative plan now!
 Take some time to really think about the things that make you feel hungry, angry, lonely, or tired.
 Write them down in a journal—and be specific.
 Remember specific times you were hungry, angry, lonely, or tired.
 How did you feel in that moment?
 Think of the build up.

-You can best avoid triggers by not just writing about past experiences with your triggers, but writing when you feel the triggers and then revisiting your journal daily to consciously remind yourself of what those triggers are and when they usually arise.
+You can best avoid triggers by writing when you feel the triggers and then revisiting your journal daily to consciously remind yourself of what those triggers are and when they usually arise.
 Preparation is key.
 If you are focused on your triggers, you’ll be more aware and better prepared to stop them when they come.

 Also, if staying up until the wee hours of the morning watching television causes you to be extremely fatigued and irritable during the day, make a decision to cut the television off at a reasonable hour.
 In general, our bodies need about 8 hours a day to function properly.

-Recognizing HALT signs will certainly increase your chances of staying sober on your life journey and will also help you feel better mentally, emotionally, and physically.
+Recognizing HALT signs will certainly increase your chances of staying sober and helps you feel better mentally, emotionally, and physically.
 If you find that you’re struggling with recovery on your own, returning to rehab or getting help for the first time can strengthen your commitment.
-Here’s a list of rehabs that can assist, or feel free to call 800-891-8171 to be pointed in the right direction.